My name is Lori-Lyn.

 I believe art heals because it reminds us of our wholeness and our sacred nature and our inherent beauty.

-It’s time to heal our relationship to ourselves, one another, and the Mother Earth.
+I believe it is time for us to heal our relationship to ourselves, one another, and the planet.

 Now is the time to recognize feminine wisdom and shift away from fear into the arms of mercy and compassion.